azuregray/KMTL-WorkToolsSearch/README.md

 > Please note that this code is currently intended to run on Windows OS only.

 - **How to run**
+Assuming you are inside the cloned folder, just run this in Terminal *(Interpreter: PowerShell)*:
 ```
-# Assuming you are inside the cloned folder
-# Just run this in Terminal (Interpreter: PowerShell):

 python main.py
 ```